prikhi/pencil/docs/source/reference/behaviors.rst

 Color
 -----

-This behaviour sets the "color" and "opacity" attributes of the target HTML object.
+This behavior sets the "color" and "opacity" attributes of the target HTML object.

 Target object